heritage-happenings/heritage-happenings.github.io/momo/README.md

 * Header font sizes have been reduced slightly to make a more consistent text size in each post.

+### Done

+* 2025-07-24 ~ better start and stop indication
+* Swipe to go to next and previous article
+* Button to have the article read out loud
+* Class names need updating

 ## 2025-07-19